General Information and FAQs for the 2019 Mt Washington Backcountry Ski Festival

 Do you rent or sell avalanche safety equipment at the festival?

-Avalanche safety equipment (beacon/transceiver, shovel, probe) is not available for rent at the festival and Ragged Mountain Equipment.
+A very limited amount of avalanche safety equipment is available for demo and rent at the festival, but rentals should be reserved in advance.
 If you would like to rent avalanche safety equipment (beacon/transceiver, shovel, probe), please check the Demos & Rentals page for current details.

 Avalanche safety equipment (beacon/transceiver, shovel, probe) is available for sale at Ragged Mountain Equipment.

 Is food provided?

 Pack your own lunches if you're headed out for full day courses.
 Koz's Haute Box is coming to the rescue to serve great New England Soul Food to you hungry skiers and riders on Saturday March 9, 2019.
 Koz will be at Ragged Mountain Equipment from approximately 3-5:30 PM and then at Theater in the Wood (1 mile from Ragged) from approx 6:30-8+ PM.

 What will the weather be like?

 Check the Mount Washington Observatory for higher elevation mountain weather and the weather in surrounding towns.
 Visit the Mount Washington Avalanche Center for the avalanche advisory.
 The National Weather Service Forecast Office in Gray, ME provides forecasting for the White Mountains region.